https123456789/BFC/docs/whyYouShouldntUseThewarnOnNegativeShiftFlag.md

+---
+title: Why You Shouldn't Use The warnOnNegativeShift Flag
+---
-# Why You Shouldn't Use The warnOnNegativeShift Falg:
+# Why You Shouldn't Use The warnOnNegativeShift Flag:

 In this demonstration, we will use the `test3.bf` brainF program.
 First, we define the config file, `test3.bfc` (not the extension is `.bfc`).